fivetanley/relief/README.md

 })
 ```

-The `load` functions always passes back the same instance of `relief`.
+The `load` functions always passes back the same instance of `relief` **as the last argument**.
 The `relief` object will give you access to the `stubs`, and any actuals Relief was able to find.
 You can use the `stubs` object to set up and tear down your mocks and spies.

 Here's an example using Mocha as the test framework, Chai as the assertion framework, and Sinon/chai-sinon for stubbing: